angelromarco04/MyNotes/Programming/Databases/data/Theory/ERModel.md

 ## Relations

-- Represented with a diamond shape.
+### Characteristics

+- Rol: Description
 - Degree:
-	- Binary (Two entities.
+	- Binary (Two entity association.
 Common one)
 	- Reflexive (Entity associated with itself)
-	- N-ary ()
+	- N-ary (#N entity association)
+- Cardinality
+	- One to one
+	- One to many
+	- Many to many

+### Representation
+- Represented with a diamond shape.
+-